 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payments received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.

 Payments are available for up to five annual periods of qualified service.

 Note: A previously designated recipient does not have to submit another NYS Nursing Faculty Loan Forgiveness Incentive Program Application but must request payment each year; see Payment below.

-The number of awards paid under this Program is limited to available funding; a recipient is not guaranteed a payment in each following year, however, priority is given to prior recipients.
+The number of awards paid under this Program is limited to available funding.
+A recipient is not guaranteed a payment in each following year, priority is given to prior recipients.
 If there are more applicants than available funding, recipients will be determined by lottery.

 The NYS Nursing Faculty Loan Forgiveness (NFLF) Incentive Program Application is used to establish an applicant’s eligibility as well as to process the first award payment.